wmorgan/dcos-docs/1.7/usage/cli/install.md

 #### Prerequisites

-*   A system external to your DCOS cluster onto which you will install the CLI
+*   A system external to your DC/OS cluster onto which you will install the CLI
-*   Network access from the external system to your DCOS cluster
+*   Network access from the external system to your DC/OS cluster
 *   Windows PowerShell: Installed by default on Windows 7 and later

-To install the DCOS CLI, you must first install Python, pip, Git, and virtualenv.
+To install the DC/OS CLI, you must first install Python, pip, Git, and virtualenv.

 **Important:** Disable any security or antivirus software before beginning the installation.